CommunityToolkit/Maui.NativeLibraryInterop/README.md

 You can see in this method that the public API surface only uses types which iOS for .NET already is aware of: `NSData`, `String`, `NSError` and a callback.

-In the `FirebaseMessaging.Binding` project, the `ApiDefinitions.cs` file contains the binding definition for this slim wrapper API:
+In the `Firebase.MaciOS.Binding` project, the `ApiDefinitions.cs` file contains the binding definition for this slim wrapper API:

 ```csharp
 using System;